alfovo/pretty/_posts/2020-05-22-protocol-suite-etiquette.md

 WebSockets provide a persistent, low latency connection that can support transactions initiated by either the client or server[^7].
 To establish a WebSocket connection, the client uses standard HTTP protocol to request an "upgrade" from HTTP to a WebSocket connection.
 If the server supports WebSockets it will respond with an _HTTP/1.1 101 Switching Protocols_ response, which replaces the initial HTTP connection with a WebSocket connection that uses the same underlying TCP/IP connection.

 In other words, WebSockets servers authenticate clients with that classic TCP handshake over HTTP and then, after upgrading to a WebSocket connection, repurpose that underlying TCP connection.
-The intent is is to provide the thinnest possible transport layer on top of TCP while handling some web-specific concerns.
+The intent is to provide the thinnest possible transport layer on top of TCP while handling some web-specific concerns.

+## Enter, Moi

 WebSockets are great for the chat application I work with at my current job because: